The Chinaman (album)

 The Chinaman is the first studio album by American rapper Fresh Kid Ice (Christopher Wong Won) of the 2 Live Crew.
-It was released on July 15, 1992 by Effect Records.
+It was released on July 15, 1992, by Effect Records.

-Wong Won started to work on the album in 1992, because he was troubled with the direction 2 Live Crew member Luther Campbell was taking and wanted to stay away.

 It reached number 38 on the Billboard Heatseekers Albums chart and No. 56 on the Top R&B/Hip-Hop Albums chart.
 The album was the first American hip hop album to embrace having an Asian heritage.